Search String

 Super Cars 2 Amiga 1991

 Magnetic Fields released Super Cars 2 in 1991 for ST/Amiga.
-Super Cars 2 was programmed by Shaun Southern; its graphics drawn by Andrew Morris.
+Super Cars 2 was programmed by Shaun Southern and drawn by Andrew Morris, both of Lotus fame.
 Super Cars 2 features a 320x240 playfield.

 Top-down.